 Short on Time?
 Consider taking one of the Saronic Islands day tours from Athens.

 On the southern tip of the Attic Peninsula, you’ll find Cape Sounion, one of the best day trips from Athens.
-Best known for it’s archaeological preserves, Cape Sounion is a popular destination for both travelers and Athenians alike.
+Best known for its archaeological sites, Cape Sounion is a popular destination for both travelers and Athenians alike.
 Most people come here for the beaches and the beautiful resorts.

 One place you can’t miss while on Cape Sounion is the Temple of Poseidon, an elegant seaside monument from the Golden Age of Athens.
 It is built on a cliff peninsula that juts out into the sea at the southernmost point of Cape Sounion, and it’s one of the best places in all of Greece to catch a magnificent sunset.